 Integrating Urban Air Mobility into our daily lives

 What if “flying taxis” were soon to be found in our MaaS applications?
-Europe’s major cities are facing many challenges, particularly in terms of transport.
-Indeed, the congestion and pollution they generate, mainly in the city centre, are forcing them to imagine new, more sustainable solutions.
+Europe’s major cities are facing many challenges, particularly in terms of mobility.
+Indeed, the congestion and pollution they generate, mainly in the city center, are forcing them to imagine new, more sustainable solutions.
 Today, MaaS applications integrate bicycles, buses, trams… And what if the answer was urban air transport?

 Indeed, Urban air mobility has been booming in recent years.
 The term “flying taxis” is increasingly being used.
 Impossible or too futuristic?
 Well, no. With advances in electric propulsion, autonomous flight technology, artificial intelligence and 5G communication networks, air mobility has the potential to revolutionize urban mobility.
 Halfway between cars and helicopters, these “flying taxis” are vertical take-off and landing (VTOL) aircraft.
 In addition, these machines are powered by electric propulsion (eVTOL).
 In 2019, RATP already had the idea of integrating it into its MaaS strategy.